 Our weekly training sessions take place at Trinity Sports Centre on floodlit top quality 3G pitches close to the University and MMU on the edge of Hulme.
 Training always starts with a warm up, stretch and some fitness circuits before moving on to ball drills and finishing with a game.
 We recommend wearing astroturf boots or moulded boots.
-Shin guards are not compulsory but may be advised if you like a tackle!
+Shin guards are compulsory for matches but not for training, but may be advised if you like a tackle!
 Wear any old sports/training gear.
-You may need to book and will be sent our Covid-19 Protocols document (all common sense stuff) depending on current guidelines.
+You may need to book if it looks like it's going to be busy.

 Directions to Trinity

 Trinity Sports Centre